aspeakman/DBTruck3/README.md

 =========

-**DBTruck3** provides a Python base class called Store which is a relaxed schema-less interface to a single non-normalised table in an SQLite, PostgreSQL or MySQL database.
+**DBTruck3** provides a Python base class called Store which is a relaxed schema-less interface to a data table and stored metadata in an SQLite, PostgreSQL, MySQL or SQL Server database.

-Currently the default database is SQLite, with the optional use of PostgreSQL (psycopg2) or MySQL (mysql.connector) instead
+Currently the default database is SQLite, with the optional use of PostgreSQL (psycopg2), MySQL (mysql.connector) or SQL Server (mssql_python) instead

 DBTruck3 was inspired by and is loosely based on the 2011 ScraperWiki [Dumptruck](https://github.com/scraperwiki/dumptruck) module